uhqd/PLANCHECK/Plancheck/plancheck_data/volumeOARs/readme.txt

 Based on more  150-400 patients for each organ.
-Get the min and max value after have removing the 10 smallest and 10 biggest
+Min and max values after have removing the 10 smallest and 10 biggest

+Format
+VolumeName  volMin  volMax  ExpectedNumberOfParts Laterality